VHS Revival attempts to understand what was never meant to be understood

 Michael Myers is a very precious character indeed.
 Of all the horror villains in all the franchises, his handling has proven the most difficult, a fact made apparent by a quarter of a century of underwhelming sequels.
 John Carpenter’s Halloween was a masterpiece of low-budget filmmaking, one of those magical movies where everything came together at just the right time.
 It was authentic, carefully controlled and oozed foreboding, buoyed by one of the most iconic scores in horror movie history.
 Most importantly, it didn’t carry an ounce of fat.
 It was respectful to its antagonist in a way that made ‘The Shape’ a cultural icon.
 It was a movie that thrived on mystique.

-Perhaps sensing this all along, Carpenter would kill off Myers and long-time nemesis Dr. Samuel Loomis in favour of Halloween III: Season of the Witch.
+Perhaps sensing this all along, Carpenter would seemingly kill off Myers and long-time nemesis Dr. Samuel Loomis in favour of Halloween III: Season of the Witch.
 The idea — one that never came to fruition — was to have a different story and cast of characters each year, giving horror fans an annual event free of the Myers legacy save for the title.
 Audiences didn’t buy it, and the series was damned to commercial purgatory for more than a half-decade.
 When Myers finally did re-emerge in 1988‘s Halloween 4: The Return of Michael Myers, it was for a mostly bog-standard massacre in the Voorhees mould.
-Considering Halloween and Halloween II recouped considerably more, even after adjusting for inflation, on budgets that were comparable or considerably less, Halloween 4 proved that Myers was no longer the draw he once was, and it would only get worse.
+Halloween 4, even after adjusting for inflation, brought in considerably less than the first two instalments, proving that Myers was no longer the draw he once was, and it would only get worse.
 Later sequels would attempt to elaborate on the character.
 They tried to humanise him, paganise him, even going as far as to portray him as a sympathetic character.
 By the time Scream derivative and supposed saviour Halloween: H20 had finished trying to take the series back to its roots, the Myers legend had been distorted beyond all recognition.

 I for one was mortified by what Zombie did to the Myers character ― as much as he seems to adore the series, he’d clearly failed to learn the lessons of past efforts.
+That, or he felt there was nowhere else to go.
+Cinema had evolved since 2002, origins stories becoming increasingly popular, so what the hell, right?
+He had to try something.
 I chose to review the Director’s Cut.
 After all, that was the director’s original vision, and I didn’t want to rain on the theatrical cut only to discover that another version existed that was a marked improvement on what the studio had deemed worthy.
-Ironically, the theatrical cut, which I watched some time after for comparison reasons, was marginally less offensive.
+Ironically, the theatrical cut, which I watched some time after for comparison reasons, was marginally less offensive, but just as fundamentally flawed.

 Before we get into the thick of it, I want to make something clear: I don’t buy into the ‘all reboots are pointless’ shtick.
 I’m all for trying something new and detest having to jump on any bandwagon whose sole purpose is to criticise for the sake of it, but make no mistake about it, 2007’s Halloween is an abomination of a movie.
 I don’t use the word abomination lightly, either.
 So averse am I to heavily criticising anything that I typically avoid movies that inspire such personal rancour.
 I don’t avoid bad movies, because many of them are enjoyable for reasons purposeful or otherwise.
 After all, films should only be judged on what they set out to achieve.
 A cheapjack action movie such as American Ninja will receive just as much enthusiasm from me as a Martin Scorsese tour de force.
 The two are not comparable, but they don’t have to be because both inspire joy.
 Rob Zombie’s Halloween is oppressively joyless.
 It’s a rare occasion that I struggle to stay the distance with any movie, but this one proved a real challenge.